slashd-analytics/run/README.md

 <script src="node_modules/@slashd/run/dist/slashd-run.min.js"></script>
 ```

-or with ES6 in a module or within a bundler:
+or with ES6 in a module with a bundler:

 ```js
 import SlashdRun from '@slashd/run'